harrycresswell/harry/site/content/articles/annual-review-2018.md

 Specific areas I wish to focus on:

 1. **Health:** Resume a regular climbing and meditation practice.
 Continue running and practicing yoga on alternate days of the week.
-2. **Writing:** Continue writing articles and newsletter.
+2. **Writing:** Publish at least 15 well researched articles.
+Stick with my weekly newsletters.
 3. **Learning:** My primary focus is on JavaScript programming and pursuing my interest in JAMStack technology.
 From a personal stand point I’d also like to continue improving my conversational German.
 4. **Design/Development:** Move In Detail forward.
 Build more in ReactJS and with Gatsby.
-More type design.
+Get more creative with my type design.
 5. **Travel:** I had a good year for travel in 2018 so I’d like to continue this and try and make it to at least 4 different countries.
 Travel is the best way I know to keep a broad and open mindset.

 ## Final words